Nazca Lines: Lines and Geoglyphs of Nasca and Palpa, World Heritage Site (Peru)

 Nazca Lines

-Since their discovery in the 1920's, the lines have been variously interpreted, but their significance remains largely shrouded in mystery.
+Since their discovery in the 1920s, the lines have been variously interpreted, but their significance remains largely shrouded in mystery.
 They were designated as a UNESCO World Heritage Site in 1994.

 Most of the Nazca Lines were constructed more than 2,000 years ago by the people of the Nasca culture (c.
-200 BCE–600 CE), though some clearly predate the Nazca and are considered to be the work of the earlier Paracas culture.
+200 BCE–600 CE), though some predate the Nazca and are considered to be the work of the earlier Paracas culture.

 The glyphs were built by the ancient Peruvian Indian culture of Paracas.
-This is the same culture that created the well known geoglyph known as the Paracas Candelabra.
+This is the same culture that created the well-known geoglyph known as the Paracas Candelabra.

 Lines and Geoglyphs of Nasca and Palpa

-The Lines and Geoglyphs of Nasca (or Nazca*) and Palpa, a World Heritage Site, is located in the arid Peruvian coastal plain, some 400 km (250 mi) south of Lima.
+The Lines and Geoglyphs of Nasca (or Nazca*) and Palpa, a World Heritage Site, are located in the arid Peruvian coastal plain, some 400 km (250 mi) south of Lima.
 It is one of the most impressive-looking archaeological areas in the world.

 The lines are located in the desert plains of the basin river of Rio Grande de Nazca.
 The archaeological site covers an area of approximately 75,000 ha (186,000 acres).

-For nearly 2,000 uninterrupted years, the region’s ancient inhabitants drew thousands of large scale zoomorphic and anthropomorphic figures and lines or sweeps on the arid ground, with outstanding geometric precision.
+For nearly 2,000 uninterrupted years, the region's ancient inhabitants drew thousands of large-scale zoomorphic and anthropomorphic figures and lines or sweeps on the arid ground with outstanding geometric precision.

 The concentration and juxtaposition of the lines, as well as their cultural continuity, demonstrate that this was an important and long-lasting activity, lasting approximately one thousand years.